AlisonPaquette/RNASeq-w-Kallisto/README.md

 <br> *Make a note of where this index file is generated, you will need it for step 3!*

 #Step 3: Perform Pseudo aligment on Samples of interest
 <br>First, go into the folder where all of your paired end fastq files are.
-These files are hopefully structured in a way that is "SAMPLENAME_" "R1/R2" ".fastq" (i.e PTL_18_Pax_R1.fastq) to make this code work.  you will have to modify things slightly based on other sname structurings
+These files are hopefully structured in a way that is "SAMPLENAME_" "R1/R2" ".fastq" (i.e PTL_18_Pax_R1.fastq) to make this code work.  you will have to modify things slightly based on other sname structurings<br>
-*A: Create/Copy the bash script (pairedendquant.sh) and modify it for your needs:<br>
+&*A: Create/Copy the bash script (pairedendquant.sh) and modify it for your needs:**<br>
 **Copy a list of the sample names you want to align (without the R1 or R2 demarkation) and paste it into the first part of the script**<br>
-**verify that the demarkation for R1, R2 is the same** <br>
+**-verify that the demarkation for R1, R2 is the same** <br>
-**Change the number of cores/threads you want to use based on what is available on the server** *B: Run the bash script using the following command:* <br>
+**-Change the number of cores/threads you want to use based on what is available on the server**<br>
+**B: Run the bash script using the following command:** <br>
-bash -x pairedendquant.sh
+bash -x pairedendquant.sh <br>
-*C: Check out your runtimes using the "time_log.txt" file to see how changing # of bootstraps/cores changes things, and estimate how long you will wait for your files to run*
+*C: Check out your runtimes using the "time_log.txt" file to see how changing # of bootstraps/cores changes things, and estimate how long you will wait for your files to run*<br>
 #Step 4: Generate master count file for kallisto output
-*For this, follow the RMarkdown text in this repository.
+**For this, follow the RMarkdown text in this repository.**